 The average cost per action on Facebook across all industries is $18.68.
 For these results, actions varied based on the advertisers’ specific goals, including sales, providing contact information, submitting a form, placing a call, etc.

 Note: Only campaigns with the conversion objective were considered when calculating average cost per action.

 Education advertisers don’t pay much for ad clicks, especially compared to technology advertisers who spend an average of $55.21 per action.
-So although Facebook may be an excellent place for higher education programs to attract new students.
-It can be rather expensive for companies looking to hire a computer programmer.
+So, although Facebook may be an excellent place for higher education programs to attract new students, it can be rather expensive for companies looking to hire a computer programmer.

 Other industries with high CPAs include home improvement ($44.66), auto ($43.84), and finance & insurance ($41.43), while other below-average CPA industries are apparel ($10.98), healthcare ($12.31), and real estate ($16.92).

-2 Major takeaways from the Facebook benchmarks
+2 Major takeaways from the Facebook advertising benchmarks

 1. Take advantage of Facebook’s targeting options (& retarget)

 Since Facebook ads are not keyword-driven -- and display to users based on comprehensive audience targeting parameters.
-It would help if you were taking advantage of the unique targeting options Facebook advertising platform offers.
+It would help if you were taking advantage of the unique targeting options the Facebook advertising platform offers.
 Demographic information, user interests, life events, and user behavior can all be used to pinpoint exactly who your ads display too.
 Which finally leads to higher click-through rates and conversion rates.